xdevfaheem/LMBuilder/README.md

 ## Support

-If you have questions or run into issues, please visit our [Issue Tracker]([link-to-issues](https://github.com/TheFaheem/llm-builder/issues)) for support and bug reporting.
+If you have questions or run into issues, please visit our [Issue Tracker](https://github.com/TheFaheem/llm-builder/issues) for support and bug reporting.

-**LLLm-Builder © 2023 by Faheem is licensed under CC BY-NC-SA 4.0**